 Configure Networking

 We need to set up the interfaces on your host VM to allow for traffic monitoring.
 Edit the /etc/network/interfaces file using your favorite text editor.
-Obviously, change 'x.x.x.x' to match your networking configuration.
+Obviously, change 'x.x.x.x' to match your networking configuration.# This file describes the network interfaces available on your system

 # and how to activate them.
 For more information, see interfaces(5).